 “Man is the only real enemy we have.
 Remove Man from the scene, and the root cause of hunger and overwork is abolished forever.
 Man is the only creature that consumes without producing.
 He does not give milk, he does not lay eggs, he is too weak to pull the plough, he cannot run fast enough to catch rabbits.
 Yet he is lord of all the animals.
 He sets them to work, he gives back to them the bare minimum that will prevent them from starving, and the rest he keeps for himself.”

-A similar thread runs through the electioneering campaign rhetoric of those seeking power; from the Warrego to Limpopo, from River Tigris to the Thames and from Mississippi to River Niger.
-Until the masses awake from their slumber and smell the coffee, they will continue to remain pawns in the hands of power-drunk, thick-skinned pseudo-revolutionaries whose overriding motivation is power for the sake of power.
+A similar thread runs through the electioneering campaign rhetoric of those seeking power; from the Warrego to Limpopo, from the Tigris to the Thames and from Mississippi to River Niger.
+Until the masses wake up from their slumber and smell the coffee, they will continue to remain pawns in the hands of self-serving, power-drunk, and thick-skinned pseudo-messiahs whose overriding motivation is power for the sake of power.

 (From Random Thoughts: A Collection of Essays & Poems by Tony Ekata; with supplementary perspectives @ dbe.ac.za)

-Are there parallels of the major characters in Animal Farm in your country?
+Do you have examples of the major characters and situations of Animal Farm in your country?